Cray-HPE/docs-csm/operations/network/external_dns/External_DNS_Failing_to_Discover_Services_Workaround.md

               number: 9090
     ```

     From the `VirtualService data`, it is straightforward to see how traffic will be routed.
-In this example, connections to `prometheus.cmn.SYSTEM_DOMAIN_NAME` will be routed to the
+In this example, connections to `prometheus.SYSTEM_DOMAIN_NAME` will be routed to the
     `cray-sysmgmt-health-prometheus` service in the `sysmgmt-health` namespace on port 9090.

 External DNS will now be connected to the backend service.